Chart Color Schemes

 Currumbin Waters has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the Currumbin Waters statistical area (Lv2)'s population is estimated at around 10,201 as of Nov 2025.
-This reflects an increase of 404 people (4.1%) since the 2021 Census, which reported a population of 9,797 people.
-The change is inferred from the resident population of 10,183 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 20 validated new addresses since the Census date.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, the suburb of Currumbin Waters' population is estimated at around 10,203 as of Feb 2026.
+This reflects an increase of 406 people (4.1%) since the 2021 Census, which reported a population of 9,797 people.
+The change is inferred from the resident population of 10,183 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 27 validated new addresses since the Census date.
 This level of population equates to a density ratio of 1,026 persons per square kilometer, which is relatively in line with averages seen across locations assessed by AreaSearch.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 78.0% of overall population gains during recent periods.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 78.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Considering the projected demographic shifts, a population increase just below the median of regional areas nationally is expected, with the Currumbin Waters (SA2) expected to expand by 631 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 6.0% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch applies proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 and based on 2022 data.
+Considering projected demographic shifts, a population increase just below the median of regional areas nationally is expected for Currumbin Waters, with an expected expansion by 631 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 6.0% in total over the 17 years.

 Frequently Asked Questions - Population